abdulrahman-b0/HijrahDateTime/README.md

 ## Building

 The library is compatible with the Kotlin Standard Library not lower than `2.0`.
-The library also requires JDK 17 to build classes and to run tests, since it relies on the Java Time API features, which are introduced in JDK 17.
+The library also requires JDK 14 or higher to build and run the dependencies.